Key terms in this article

 What Does Ofcom Expect from Your Billing?

 - Audit trails.
 Keep records.
 Every CDR, every rate, every invoice should have a trail back to the source data.
-If Ofcom ever asks, you need to show your working.

 How does this work in practice?